conradlin/Take-Action-With-AI/README.md

 ### Contributors

-- Co-x3 Family - A Community of Co-Creators and Collaborators
+- [Co-x3 Family](https://x3.family) - A Community of Co-Creators and Collaborators

 ## License

-Take-Action-With-AI is released under the [MIT License](LICENSE).
+Take-Action-With-AI uses the Commons-Clause and Apache 2.0 licenses [License](LICENSE).

 ---